heisarzola/unity-development-tools/Tools/Scriptable Object Factory/README.md

 ## General Notes

+* Once installed, the tool will be located on the top menu under the "Tools/Project/Scriptable Object Factory" directory.
 * You can [download this folder only](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/heisarzola/Unity-Development-Tools/tree/master/Tools/Scriptable%20Object%20Factory) instead of the whole project if you want to.

 ## As A Reminder